 They’re a lot better than a motocross bike for trail riding because they’re more comfortable and easier to ride off-road.
 The extra accessories are worth the extra weight unless you’re a hardcore racer.

 What Kind of Trail Riding Are You Doing?

 There’s more than one kind of trail riding.
-I’ve ridden my dirt bikes on trails that are in the woods, over mountains, in desert-like terrain, or just in my backyard and state trails.
+I’ve ridden my dirt bikes on trails that are in the woods, up and down mountains, in desert-like terrain, or just in my backyard and state trails.

 Certain models of dirt bikes will work better or worse on different types of trails.
 If you want to be aggressive and race through the open woods at high speeds, then you’ll want a high-performance enduro bike that is built for racing.

-Just want a comfortable trail bike for putting up the mountain hills?
+Just want a comfortable trail bike for casually riding up the mountain hills?
 A simple, low-performance air-cooled 4 stroke will meet your needs at less than half the cost of the race-ready model.